Tormead School A GSG School

 What The Good Schools Guide saysThe sixth formers have their own department (revered and envied by the younger girls), no uniform, and recently refurbished lair complete with kitchen facilities, groovy furniture and a clock designed by the DT teacher.
 Sixth form girls love their freedom and being treated as equals, compliment the school on letting them organise charity events, discos, etc themselves.
 They are visibly...

 Since 2010, Mrs Christina Foord BA MPhil PGCE (40s), previously deputy head and head of boarding at St Catherine’s, Bramley.
 Prior to this she taught English and history in a number of schools including The Queen’s School, Chester.
 She takes a keen interest in music and sport of all sorts and is eager to provide her girls with opportunities to showcase their talents.
 Known throughout the school as being 'up for a challenge', she recently abseiled...

 Special Education Needs

 Tormead is academically selective and its students do very well in public examinations, but the school is particularly proud of the achievements of its dyslexic students, many of whom achieve high examination honours.
 Two such former students recently obtained Oxbridge firsts.
-Dyslexic students in both Junior Department and senior school are taught in mainstream timetabled lessons, but are also supported by a team of specialist SEN teachers who meet them for weekly sessions.
+Dyslexic students in both Junior and Senior school are taught in mainstream timetabled lessons, but are also supported by a team of specialist SEN teachers who meet them for weekly sessions.
 There is some flexibility in offering tailored programmes for students with other special needs such as moderate auditory or visual impairment, diabetes, epilepsy and cystic fibrosis.

 |Condition||Provision for in school|